glee4810/EHRSQL/README.md

 ### Have Questions?

-Ask us questions at our Github issues page or contact gyubokl@kaist.ac.kr
+Ask us questions at our Github issues page or contact gyubokl@kaist.ac.kr.